0xbinder/0xbinder.github.io/content/posts/knight-ctf/index.md

 >
 > Author: 0xt4req

-From the app.zip we have a `dashboard.php` with the information
+Their was a file named `app.zip` after extracting it we find `dashboard.php` with this code

 ```php
 <?php